The second aspect is then not when they’re a child but as a young person I honor my parents, by respecting and cooperating with them.

-I put on the bottom of your notes Matthew 15:1 to 9.
+Matthew 15:1 to 9.
 I don’t want to develop it but this is one of those, you grab a cup of coffee and read it through.
 But you need one little tiny piece of information because it will really make a lot of sense.

 Jesus is being attacked and they’re saying you are destroying the traditions.
 You are not obeying God.
 You are this radical teacher.
 What are you doing?
 In the first couple verses of Matthew 15.

 And Jesus turns the tables quickly and he says, wait a second.
 You are the ones that are destroying the truth of God based on the traditions of men.
 And then he quotes, he quotes, the fifth command.